THE WAY IBS-D IS DIAGNOSED CONTINUES TO EVOLVE

 Signs that your symptoms may not be caused by IBS-D

-If you have symptoms such as stomach pain, diarrhea, gas, or bloating, plus any of those listed, talk with your healthcare provider.
-Your symptoms may be caused by a different medical problem.
+If you have symptoms such as stomach pain, diarrhea, gas, or bloating—in addition to the symptoms listed here— talk with your HCP.
+Your symptoms may be caused by a different medical problem that may require immediate attention.

 • Unexplained weight loss